prmtrun/primate/docs/modules/html.md

 # HTML

-This handler module serves HTML components with the `.html` extension.
+This module serves HTML components using the `.html` extension.

 ## Install